AndrewEllis93/Print-Tuning-Guide/README.md

         - On all CoreXY printers: [de-rack](https://www.youtube.com/watch?v=cOn6u9kXvy0).
         - If you are using dual X rails, **make sure they are properly aligned with each other.** This can cause left-to-right first layer issues that mesh can't compensate for.

+    - For nozzle endstops:
+        - Ensure that your start g-code contains a final z homing **with a hot nozzle** near the end.
+            - This ensures that any plastic remaining on the nozzle is squished out of the way, and is less likely to affect your Z offset.
     - If you are using a V2:
         - Ensure that you place your `BED_MESH_CALIBRATE` **after** G32, as G32 clears bed meshes by default.
-        - Ensure that you are homing Z again after QGL, as QGL throws off Z height.
+        - **(!)
+Ensure that you are homing Z again after QGL**, as QGL throws off Z height.
         - You may need to play with how tight your bed mounting screws are.
             - The common advice of only three bed screws, with "one tight, two snug" is generally good advice.
             - I've found that if any are *too* loose, it can cause first layer consistency issues.